adap/flower/baselines/feddebug/README.md

 **Hardware Setup:**
 These experiments were run on a machine with 8 CPU cores and an Nvidia Tesla P40 GPU.
-> **Note:** This baseline also contains a smaller CNN model (LeNet) to run all these experiments on a CPU.
+> [!NOTE] This baseline also contains a smaller CNN model (LeNet) to run all these experiments on a CPU.
 Furthermore, the experiments are also scaled down to obtain representative results of the FedDebug evaluations.

 **Contributors:** Waris Gill ([GitHub Profile](https://github.com/warisgill))
 ## Experimental Setup